Canal Place One

 Motor Vehicles and Parking

 2. Resident’s cars must be registered in the Condominium Office.
 Cars parking in the outside lot require a yellow sticker.
-All other cars require an purple sticker.
+All other cars require a purple sticker.
 Cars with purple stickers cannot park in the outside lot after 6 pm or they will be towed.

 3. Handicap spaces by the entrance of Canal Place are for Canal Place One handicapped residents only.